sergeinack3/PowerEduc/admin/tool/componentlibrary/content/library/adding-pages.md

 ## Run the component library Grunt task.

-In your terminal run the command `npm install` and then `grunt componentlibrary` in your Moodle root folder.
+In your terminal run the command `npm install` and then `grunt componentlibrary` in your PowerEduc root folder.
 This will install all required resources and compile the componentlibrary pages.
 If you do not have npm installed on your system please visit [npmjs.com](https://www.npmjs.com/get-npm) to learn how to get a working setup.

 The output should be similar to this: